API’s Response to

 Students enrolled in programs for Summer 2022 and beyond are subject to API’s standard cancellation policies.

 No refunds from API will be provided to students if a program is cancelled or suspended after the program start date.

 The API Blog

-We have provided ongoing updates on our response to the global pandemic in our blog since February.
-This is where we post the most up-to-date information and is a great resource for students and families.
-Read More.
+We have provided ongoing updates on our response to the global pandemic and is a great resource for students and families.

 If you have already applied and been accepted to an upcoming API program, you can reach out to your Program Manager.
 They will have the most up-to-date information regarding your specific program.
 Should your program be cancelled due to COVID-19, we will work to do so 61 days prior to the start date and we will notify you as soon as possible.